tekgoblin/remake/README.md

 ## Remake / Premake

-Extra functionality for premake5 projects.
-Atm it's not a module just an include, so it acts as a proxy to premake in featured places.
+Remake is a proxy for premake.
+It cleans up some extra code that could get unruly or annoying and makes dependency management of libraries a little easier / clearer.
+Atm it's about half a module and used as a require for now.
+I may get around to making it a full module when I get more time to do so.

 ### Features